 4.1 Acknowledging the presence of values in research

 A book written to illustrate how underlying value systems shape individuals’ approaches to complex global challenges unwittingly uses agricultural research as its backdrop: The Wizard and the Prophet77 explores the worldviews of Norman Borlaug and William Vogt, two white, Western men coming from divergent backgrounds, as they work on agricultural topics during the 20th century.
 Borlaug, raised on a Midwestern US farm, experienced a rural transformation born from the introduction of tractors and was trained as a scientist through US Land Grant agricultural programs.
 These experiences likely informed his approach to problems: Borlaug researched ways to leverage technology to increase food production, an effort that contributed to a larger collection of innovations referred to as the Green Revolution and for which Borlaug won a Nobel Peace Prize78.
 Vogt also began his life in a rural area, but moved to the city and witnessed the urban development of the natural areas he associated with his childhood.
 He studied languages and moved into science by way of managing a bird sanctuary near his childhood home.
 Vogt’s research emphasized the need to live within ecological limits rather than increase food production, and he formally developed the concept of ecological carrying-capacity79 as well as a model for environmental activism that is still used today.
 Borlaug and Vogt were both scientists, but their divergent approaches and conclusions were strongly shaped by their experiences and training.
 Their differing motivations do not invalidate their work, but rather demonstrate how multiple valid, but values-informed truths can co-exist.
-As scientists, we must accept that our training socializes us to value certain processes or outcomes in research.
-Data Feminism encourages interrogation of these passively inherited values and the attendant limitations these values place on our ability to ‘see’ the multiple, valid ways of approaching agricultural problems.
-Scientists who are able to acknowledge and navigate the existence of multiple truths are better equipped to provide solutions that do not preferentially disadvantage vulnerable groups80 and are better able to bring clarity to complex topics81–83.
+As scientists, we must accept that our training socializes us to value certain processes or outcomes in research - it influences the questions we ask, who we engage with to answer them, what we measure, how we interpret results, and how we communicate those results.
+Data Feminism encourages interrogation of these passively inherited values and the attendant limitations these values may place on our ability to ‘see’ the multiple, valid ways of approaching agricultural problems.
+Scientists who are self-aware of their own values and are able to acknowledge and navigate the existence of multiple truths are better equipped to provide solutions that do not preferentially disadvantage vulnerable groups80 and are better able to bring clarity to complex topics81–83.

-4.2 The importance of diverse framings
+4.2 The value of diverse framings

-43,84Today, an increasing availability of diversely framed reflections concerning the Green Revolution that Borlaug’s work contributed to has led to significantly more nuanced understandings of the motivations driving the Green Revolution, as well as the complex and contested impacts it had85.
+Practical Farmers highlights diversity in their membership as a cornerstone of its identity, often referencing their ‘big tent’ policy (Supplemental Information).
+In turn, Practical Farmers members explicitly highlight the organization’s diversity in viewpoints as a distinguishing and valuable feature of the organization, and that this fosters trust in the information provided by Practical Farmers’ programming43,84.
+Diversity-as-an-asset is further demonstrated by Practical Farmers’ growing membership, which is now larger than that of a prominent Iowan commodity organization (Supplemental Information).
+In agricultural research, an increasing availability of diversely framed reflections concerning the Green Revolution that Borlaug’s work contributed to has led to significantly more nuanced understandings of the motivations driving the Green Revolution, as well as the complex and contested impacts it had85.
 As society navigates modern challenges to food systems, scientists must value and incorporate diverse voices to create fair and equitable paths for future food production.
-Policy work has shown that the broader the set of framings available, the greater the possibility for more equitable solutions84.
-85,86It follows that supporting diversity in agricultural scientists is a necessary corollary87.
-86
+It follows that diversity in agricultural scientists is a necessary corollary86.

 Conclusions